dogabayraktar/SickAirbnbPricesAcrossNetherlands/README.md

 The above examples are just a few examples of the measures which were applied during the second lockdown and it is almost inconceivable that these measures have not had an impact on the AirBnb market.
 Therefore, this study will pay attention to one of concequence of this second lockdown on the Airbnb market, namely price of the Airbnb accomondations.

-Ultimately, this study will therefore answer the following question:
+Ultimately, this study will therefore answer the following questions:
-* How did the prices of the Airbnbs in the specific location, Amsterdam change throughout the five months (December 2020, May 2021) compared with the before the second lockdown?
+* How did the prices of the Airbnbs in the specific location, Amsterdam change throughout the five months (December 2020, May 2021)within the districts of Amsterdam?
+* At which districts was there significant price change and in which way was this price change?

 With the information obtained from this study, AirBnb owners can more easily respond to the wishes of customers during the next pandemic or lockdown and thereby limit their economic damage from that pandemic/epidemic.
 Covid-19 is not the first pandemic/epidemic that the earth has known and research expects that it will not be the last (WHO, 2020).